repository-settings/app/README.md

         contexts: []
       # Required.
 Enforce all configured restrictions for administrators.
 Set to true to enforce required status checks for repository administrators.
 Set to null to disable.
       enforce_admins: true
       # Required.
-Require at least one approving review on a pull request, before merging.
-Set to null to disable.
-      required_pull_request_reviews:
-        # Specify which users and teams can dismiss pull request reviews.
-Pass an empty dismissal_restrictions object to disable.
-User and team dismissal_restrictions are only available for organization-owned repositories.
-Omit this parameter for personal repositories.
-        dismissal_restrictions:
-          users: []
-          teams: []
-        # Dismiss approved reviews automatically when a new commit is pushed.
-        dismiss_stale_reviews: true
-        # Blocks merge until code owners have reviewed.
-        require_code_owner_reviews: true
-      # Required.
 Restrict who can push to this branch.
 Team and user restrictions are only available for organization-owned repositories.
 Set to null to disable.
       restrictions:
         users: []